G4TGJ/g4tgj.github.io/_posts/2020-05-24-RF-Changeover.md

 size - the box is too narrow for the reamer to go in the hole far enough, unless there is a hole the other side.

 ![RF Changeover Photo](/images/RFChangeover3.jpg)

+It doesn't provided perfect isolation between the receiver and transmitter - the transmitted signal is still audible in the receiver but it isn't unbearably loud and works perfectly as a sidetone.